danieloemenike/danieloemenike/README.md

 - 👋 Hi, I’m Daniel Emenike.
-A developer with some years of experience in front end development.
+A Developer with some years of experience in front end web development and low code(power apps).
-- 👀 I’m interested in Golang, Solidity, React Javascript, Postgresql and Mongo DB
+- 👀 I’m skilled in Golang, Solidity, React Javascript, Postgresql and Mongo DB
 - 🌱 I’m currently learning cloud computing in GCP & AWS, Devops and web 3
--
 - 📫 You can reach me on danieloemenike@gmail.com or ceo@danieloemenike.com

 <!---